Join the IRS Nationwide Tax Forums Mailing List

-(A) (T) How do you help your clients through the audit process?
-Most clients need a better understanding of what documents can be provided to prove audit issues.
-This session discusses standard IRS requests for information and possible alternatives they will consider.
-It will cover documentation you can provide for each refundable credit to avoid negative impact to your clients.
+(A) (T) (F) How do you help your clients through the audit process?
+Most clients need a better understanding of the audit process including what documents they should send to the IRS to prove they are entitled to the refundable credits being audited.
+This seminar will discuss standard IRS requests for information, possible alternatives that can be considered and documentation your client can provide for each refundable credit.

 Compliance Basics for Charities and Other Tax-Exempt Organizations